MohammadMaftoun/From-SQL-to-AI-Models-A-Comprehensive-Data-Science-Pipeline/README.md

     Monitoring & Maintenance: Best practices for monitoring deployed models, handling model drift, and updating models as new data becomes available.

 # Getting Started

 # Prerequisites

-    Database Access: Ensure you have access to your SQL database and necessary credentials.
+    Database Access: Ensure you have access to your SQL database and necessary affirmations.
     Environment Setup: Detailed instructions on setting up a Python environment with all necessary libraries (e.g., Pandas, Scikit-learn, TensorFlow/PyTorch).
     Dependencies: Installation guide for all dependencies, ensuring a smooth start to your data science pipeline.